Free Shipping on Orders over $75 to the Contiguous US

 7. Install the hopper well so its sprocket is well seated in the chain.

-8. Weigh your seeds for the desired density and add 50%.
+8. Weigh your seeds to the desired density, then add 50%.

 9. Add the seeds into the hopper.

-10. Adjust shoe depth and soil covering blade as needed.
+10. Adjust the shoe depth and soil covering blade as needed.

 11. Plant your rows!

-Before you start, always check that the seeds drop properly; otherwise, it can lead to gaps in your seeding.
-If you have any problems, here are a few tips.
+Before you start, always verify that the seeds drop properly; otherwise, this can cause gaps in your seeding.
+If you have any problems, here are a few tips:

-• First, check the sprocket adjustment in the side case.
+• Check the sprocket adjustment in the side case.

 • Check that the sprocket in the hopper is installed appropriately on its chain.